-All inputs are galvanic isolated from the power supply.
+All inputs are non-isolated from the power supply.

-Analog inputs of TCW260 can be used for monitoring of devices with voltage and current loop outputs.
+Analog inputs of TCW242-S can be used for monitoring devices with voltage and current loop outputs.
 They can be connected directly to analog sensors for temperature, humidity, current/voltage transducers, etc.

-The following picture illustrates how a battery can be connected to the analog input of TCW260 in voltage mode.
+The following picture illustrates how a battery can be connected to the analog input of TCW242-S in voltage mode.
 The positive terminal is connected to "Analog In" and the negative terminal to "GND".

 The following picture illustrates how an analog sensor for temperature with current loop output is connected to the analog input.
-The active terminal is connected to "Analog In" while the shield terminal to "GND".
+The active terminal is connected to "Analog In" while the shield terminal is to "GND".